Crawford back with 2-run double as Giants blank Dodgers 5-0

-SAN FRANCISCO (AP) — Brandon Crawford doubled home two runs in his first at-bat after coming back from a left oblique strain and the majors-leading San Francisco Giants beat the Los Angeles Dodgers 5-0 on Thursday in the rubber match of a three-game series.
+SAN FRANCISCO (AP) — Brandon Crawford doubled home two runs in his first at-bat after coming back from a left oblique strain and the majors-leading San Francisco Giants beat the Los Angeles Dodgers 5-0 Thursday in the rubber match of a three-game series.

 Wilmer Flores, Austin Slater and LaMonte Wade Jr. also drove in runs for San Francisco, which extended its NL West lead over Los Angeles to three games.
 The Dodgers were shut out for just the third time this season.

+“We have so much respect for those guys, obviously,” Dodgers manager Dave Roberts said.
+“They’re a very good ball club.
+They’ve earned this right now to this point.”

-Johnny Cueto (7-4) earned his first win since June 25.
-He struck out five over 5 2/3 innings, while walking two and allowing four hits.
+Johnny Cueto (7-5) earned his first win since June 25.
+He struck out five in 5 2/3 innings while walking two and allowing four hits.

+“I kept telling myself that I needed to be very aggressive against these hitters because they’re difficult and hard hitters,” Cueto said through a translator.

+“I thought it was Johnny’s best outing in a long time,” Giants manager Gabe Kapler said.
+“I also thought his stuff was especially crisp. … The fastball was as good as we’ve seen it in a long time.”

 Relievers Jarlin Garcia, Dominic Leone, Tyler Rogers and Jake McGee combined for 3 1/3 perfect innings with six strikeouts to close the Giants’ 12th shutout.

-San Francisco jumped on David Price for four runs (three earned) in 4 1/3 innings.
+San Francisco jumped on David Price (4-1) for four runs, three earned, in 4 1/3 innings.
 He is 0-3 in his career against the Giants.

 Crawford, who missed nine games while on the 10-day injured list, put the Giants up with his double to left in the first.

+“The crowd was into it already there in the first,” Crawford said.
+“To be able to do something in that at-bat was pretty fun.”

 Flores added an RBI double in the second and Slater singled home a run in the fourth.

-The Dodgers were down 4-0 when they loaded the bases with two outs in the sixth inning, but lefty García struck out Cody Bellinger on three pitches to end the threat.
+The Dodgers were down 4-0 when they loaded the bases with two outs in the sixth, but lefty García struck out Cody Bellinger on three pitches to end the threat.

+“That was a pivotal spot,” Roberts said.
+“Could’ve changed the game, but they made the pitch when they needed to.”

 Wade tacked on an insurance run for the Giants with an RBI double in the seventh, his first career hit off a left-handed pitcher.
 He was previously 0 for 31.